bootchk/testGimpPDB/testPDB/readme.txt

 3) edit pdb.json to remove the last comma

-3) run the test plugin    Test>MegaTestGimp  which reads the .json
+3) run the test plugin    Test>testGimpPDB  which reads the .json